Colloquium Program Global Shifts Colloquium: September 14-16, 2020

 On September 14-16 and 23, 2020, Perry World House convened our Global Shifts Colloquium, Seeking Refuge in the Climate Emergency.

 Experts from around the world met over four days to examine the underlying challenges, debates, and global policy solutions to prepare for and respond to climate-induced human displacement.
+Click here to read the report and thought pieces from the Colloquium.

 While much has changed in the world since March 2020, when we originally scheduled this event, the complex and interrelated issues related to climate change and climate-induced displacement remain as urgent as ever.
 We reimagined and strengthened the colloquium by expanding the participation by experts from around the world, who Zoomed in from a dozen countries and nearly every continent.
 Though we were unable to gather in person in our World Forum in Philadelphia, the conversations and work were insightful and robust.